The One Big Beautiful Bill is now law

 • Small Business Deduction: Permanently extends the Small Business Deduction to encourage new capital investments.

-• Elimination of Federal on Tips and Overtime: Removes federal taxes on tips and overtime pay, aiming to increase take-home pay for workers in tipped occupations.
+• Elimination of Federal Taxes on Tips and Overtime: Removes federal taxes on tips and overtime pay, aiming to increase take-home pay for workers in tipped occupations.

 • Section 179 Depreciation Deduction: Allows a 100% Section 179 depreciation deduction for the adjusted basis of qualified production property.